robibrutoczki/xbox360controlleronpi/readme.md

 Clone this folder, u need both file in your project.

 Use test.py as your template for a project,but xbox.py is a must.
+U might run it as : sudo python test.py

 Change print to some orders to controll your robot etc.